-CHAPTER 17.30 - GENERAL DEVELOPMENT STANDARDS
+CHAPTER 130.30 - GENERAL DEVELOPMENT STANDARDS

+130.30.010 Applicability

-17.30.020 Minimum Size and Width of Lots
+130.30.020 Minimum Size and Width of Lots

-17.30.030 Setback Requirements and Exceptions
+130.30.030 Setback Requirements and Exceptions

-17.30.040 Height Limits and Exceptions
+130.30.040 Height Limits and Exceptions

-17.30.050 Fences, Walls, and Retaining Walls
+130.30.050 Fences, Walls, and Retaining Walls

-17.30.060 Hillside development standards; 30 percent slope restriction
+130.30.060 Hillside Development Standards; 30 Percent Slope Restriction

-17.30.070 Gates
+130.30.070 Gates

-17.30.080 Reserved
+130.30.080 Reserved

+130.30.010 Applicability

 This Chapter identifies development standards that apply to all zones in order to provide consistent application of development standards throughout the county.
-Standards pertaining to the creation of new lots, new projects or the modification of existing lots are found in the Land Development Manual (LDM) or Design Manual (DM) as applicable.
+Standards pertaining to the creation of new lots, new projects or the modification of existing lots are found in the Design and Improvement Standards Manual (DISM)/Land Development Manual (LDM), or successor document as applicable.

-17.30.020 Minimum Area and Width of Lots
+130.30.020 Minimum Area and Width of Lots

-- A. The minimum area and width of lots shall be as defined in the Development Standards for each zone as set forth in Chapters 17.21 through 17.26, inclusive, and Title 16 Subdivisions. - B. Measurement of Lot Width.
+- A. The minimum area and width of lots shall be as defined in the Development Standards for each zone as set forth in Chapters 130.21 (Agricultural, Rural Lands, and Resources Zones) through 130.26 (Meyers Community Plan (MCP) Zone), inclusive, and Title 120 (Subdivisions) of the County Code of Ordinances. - B. Measurement of Lot Width.
 Lot width shall be measured in accordance with the following: - 1.
-The lot frontage shall be measured at the front lot line or the edge of the right-of-way or road easement.
-Where a lot is located at the end of a cul-de-sac or on the outside curve of a road, the lot frontage shall be measured at the minimum front setback line as established by the development standards of the zone. - 2.
-For a flag lot, the measurement requirements under Paragraph 1 above shall be taken across that portion of the lot not containing the access strip.
+The lot width shall be measured at the front lot line or the edge of the right-ofway or road easement.
+Where a lot is located at the end of a cul-de-sac or on the outside curve of a road, the lot width shall be measured at the minimum front setback line as established by the development standards of the zone. - 2.
+For a flag lot, the measurement requirements under Subsection B.1 above in this Section shall be taken across that portion of the lot not containing the access strip.

-17.30.030 Setback Requirements and Exceptions
+130.30.030 Setback Requirements and Exceptions

-All structures and buildings (Article 8: see "Structure") shall be located on a lot so as to conform to the setback requirements established for the zone in which the lot is located, as set forth in Chapters 17.21 through 17.26 inclusive, except as provided in this Chapter unless and until a Variance is granted in compliance with Section 17.52.070.
+All structures and buildings (see Article 8 - Glossary: "Structure") shall be located on a lot so as to conform to the setback requirements established for the zone in which the lot is located, as set forth in Chapters 130.21 (Agricultural, Rural Lands, and Resources Zones) through 130.26 (Meyers Community Plan (MCP) Zone) inclusive, except as provided in this Chapter unless and until a Variance is granted in compliance with Section 130.52.070 (Variance) or standards are modified pursuant to a Development Plan permit in compliance with 130.52.040 (Development Plan Permit).